-With the departure of Jim Yong Kim as World Bank president, the administration could promote its self-interest and enhance its global standing by ending the US hold over its leadership.
+With the departure of Jim Yong Kim as World Bank president, the institution could promote its self-interest and enhance its global standing by ending the US hold over its leadership.
 At the same time, America would leverage the selection of a candidate who would pay heed to US views.

 Since the creation of the International Monetary Fund and World Bank at the end of the second world war, an American has led the Bank (Kim is Korean-American) and a European the IMF.
 This convention was logical in the post-war decades when the major advanced economies dominated the global economy.
 Kim’s departure presents an opportunity to re-evaluate the convention.

 If emerging markets and developing countries wish seriously to challenge the convention, they will need to act swiftly to find a strong, credible and globally respected candidate and unite behind that person.
 Good candidates abound.
 They include, for example, Indonesian Finance Minister Sri Mulyani (a former World Bank managing director) or former Nigerian Finance Minister Ngozi Okonjo-Iweala (also a former Bank managing director).

 Global economic weight has become more dispersed with the decline in the relative share of advanced economies.
 And the Bretton Woods institutions have become more universal following the collapse of the Soviet Union and as China’s economy has expanded.

 The communique at the end of the April 2009 G20 leaders’ London summit stated, ‘We agree that the heads and senior leadership of the international financial institutions should be appointed through an open, transparent and merit-based selection process.’